badlydrawnrob/anki/source/docs/draw/index.md

 > Use your photo software of choice to edit your images; change the size, hide bits of it to reveal, create a fun `.gif` file, add sketches or iPad drawings, so on.
 It's just as easy to use Photoshop than it is to mess around with a Anki's half-baked image editor.[^2]

 1. You might want to storify these cards, or add tags:
-    - `code::stories` plus `code::elm` is very descriptive.
+    - `code::stories` plus `code::elm` is very descriptive
-    - Those would be great for content like Ozaria (game) chapters.
+    - Those would be great for content like Ozaria (game) chapters
-2. Create a [filtered deck](https://docs.ankiweb.net/filtered-decks.html) with tags
+2. Create a [filtered deck](https://docs.ankiweb.net/filtered-decks.html) with tags:
-    - Limiting the cards you're viewing for a study session.
+    - Limiting the cards you're viewing for a study session
 3. Use an app like Ozaria or CodeCombat to make learning fun ...
     - And create cards that'll rejig your memory for your `hero.commands()`!